Edward Durell Stone: Career

-Stone's best-known work was the Embassy of the United States in New Delhi, India (1959).
+The Embassy of the United States in New Delhi, India (1959) would become Stone's best known work and make his career.
 Tasked with creating a modern building that respected the architectural heritage of its host country, he designed a temple-like pavilion on a raised podium.
 Frank Lloyd Wright called the embassy one of the most beautiful buildings he had ever seen, and it won a first honor award from the American Institute of Architects (AIA).
 Subsequent commissions such as the Stanford University Medical Center in Palo Alto, California (1955), the Stuart Pharmaceutical Company in Pasadena, California (1956), and the United States pavilion at the 1958 Brussels World's Fair (1957), repeated elements originally designed for the embassy.
 The Stuart building and World's Fair pavilion both won awards from the AIA, and Stone was elected to the Institute's College of Fellows in 1958.

 Described as romanticist, Stone's ornate designs brought him commercial success.
 By the 1960s, his firm was among the largest architectural practices in the United States, with over 200 employees and offices on both coasts.
 Buildings from this period include the North Carolina State Legislative Building in Raleigh (1960), the Pakistan Institute of Nuclear Science and Technology in Nilore (1961), the National Geographic Society building in Washington, D.C.
 (1961), the Museo de Arte in Ponce, Puerto Rico (1961), the uptown campus of the University at Albany (1962), the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 (1962), the General Motors Building in New York City (1964), the PepsiCo World Headquarters, in Purchase, New York (1967), and the EcoTarium in Worcester, Massachusetts, the Florida State Capital complex in Tallahassee, and the Standard Oil building (now known as the Aon Center) in Chicago, Illinois (all 1970).

 Stone also was the architect of the former Windham College in Putney, Vermont.
 Windham closed in 1978 and its abandoned campus was taken over by the present-day Landmark College in 1985.

 Furthermore, Stone also designed Harvey Mudd College in Claremont, California.
 Harvey Mudd College is a highly ranked private liberal arts college, and according to Travel and Leisure Magazine in 2013, is one of "America's ugliest college campuses".

 Stone retired in 1974 and died in 1978.
 Following a New York City funeral his ashes were buried in his hometown of Fayetteville.